KDAB/cxx-qt/book/src/concepts/qt.md

 # Qt

+The main purpose of CXX-Qt is to expose Qt's extensions to the C++ language to CXX.

 ## Invokables

 Invokables can be defined using the [QObject Struct](../qobject/qobject_struct.md), these will be exposed as methods on the C++ class with `Q_INVOKABLE` so that they are accessible for QML too.